Marc board of directors

 -

-In the weeks following the storm, Daria spent countless hours connecting neighbors with resources, and building relationships in some of Madison County’s hardest-hit communities.
-What began as a desire to be useful evolved into a model for recovery and resilience.
+In the weeks following the storm, Daria spent countless hours connecting neighbors with resources and building relationships in some of Madison County’s hardest-hit communities.
+What began as a desire to be useful evolved into a working model for recovery.
 As Daria helped survivors navigate increasingly complex challenges, it became clear that her skills in coordination and problem-solving could serve the community in a larger way.
 Since then, Daria has played a key role in the grassroots recovery initiatives and in building MARC from the ground up.

 Daria holds a bachelor’s degree from the University of North Carolina and brings experience spanning both the nonprofit and business sectors.
 Beyond her professional role, she serves on the boards of multiple local nonprofits focused on recreation and animal welfare.

 A resident of Western North Carolina for more than 23 years, she moved to Madison County in 2016, drawn to its mountains, star-filled nights, and eclectic small-town communities.
 Outside of work and volunteer service, Daria enjoys running trails with her dog, baking pies, and writing poetry.
-Her creative work has earned both a Pushcart Prize nomination and a Best of the Net nomination.
+Her creative work has earned the prestigrious Pushcart Prize nomination and a Best of the Net nomination.